philbowles/H4/README.md

 repeatWhile // run task until user-defined "countdown" function (type H4_FN_COUNT) returns zero then cancel repeatWhileEver // run task until user-defined "countdown" function (type H4_FN_COUNT) returns zero then rescehule [ Note 1]
 ```
+_Note 1_

-_Note 1_ The user _*MUST*_ reset, cancel, stop < whatever > the condition that causes the countdown expiry, otherwise an infinite loop will occur and probably crash the MCU.
-Since `repeatWhile` cancels itself ofter the first occurence of countdown expity this is not an issue, but `repeatWhileEver` reschedules itself, so if the countdown function has not reset itself, it will still be "expired" and so `repeatWhileEver` reschedules itself, so if the countdown function has not reset itself, it will still be "expired" and so `repeatWhileEver`...
+The user _*MUST*_ reset, cancel, stop < whatever > the condition that causes the countdown expiry, otherwise an infinite loop will occur and probably crash the MCU.
+Since `repeatWhile` cancels itself after the first occurrence of countdown expiry this is not an issue, but `repeatWhileEver` reschedules itself, so if the countdown function has not reset itself, it will still be "expired" and so `repeatWhileEver` reschedules itself, so if the countdown function has not reset itself, it will still be "expired" and so `repeatWhileEver`...
 You get the picture?

 ### Task cancellation: